kimbring2/minecraft_ai/README.md

 ## Preprosseing
 All preprocessing is actually used as it is based on the baseline code provided by MineRL lab (https://github.com/minerllabs/baselines/blob/master/general/chainerrl/baselines/observation_wrappers.py).
 Thus, There seems to be no problem to use.

 The agent obtains information on items currently possessed, including screen information during game play.
-In addition, actions such as Camera, Forward, Attack, Crafting item, Placing item, and item equipment can be performed.
 In the case of screen information, since it is RGB information, it is divided into 255 before training for normalization.

 ```
 if 'inventory' in observation: